 Other causes of bearing failure:

-- Engine lugging can distort the crankcase and/or crankshaft; affecting the connecting rod and/or main bearings.
+- Engine lugging, can distort the crankcase and/or crankshaft.
+Also, the connecting rod and/or main bearings.

-- Excessive loads, can similarly affect the bearings.
+- Excessive loads, can also affect the bearings.

-So, your old engine bearings can reveal a great deal about your engine.
+Consequently, your old engine bearings, can reveal a great deal about your engine.
 As well as, conditions that may have contributed to their failure.
-All bearings will show some degree of wear.
-But, a close examination may reveal some scoring, wiping, dirt or; other debris embedded in the surface of the bearings.
+All bearings, will show some degree of wear.
+But, a close check may reveal some scoring, wiping, dirt or other debris embedded, in the bearing surface.

-Finally, use the links above to compare your old bearings to the ones in the pictures.
-Consequently, that information may lead you to why the original bearings failed.
-As a result, saving you time and money.
+So, use the links above, to compare your old bearings, to the ones in the pictures.
+Because, that information may lead you to, why the original bearings failed.
+Finally, saving you time and money.

 Thank You !